decvfox/mywork/README.md

 Our first programmes. we covered the print function, inputs and string manulation.

-Key takeaway/learning f-strings string formatting see:
-[Click here to learn more](https://realpython.com/python-f-strings/#:~:text=Also%20called%20%E2%80%9Cformatted%20string%20literals,the%20__format__%20protocol.)
+Key takeaway/learning: f-strings string formatting [Click here to learn more](https://realpython.com/python-f-strings/#:~:text=Also%20called%20%E2%80%9Cformatted%20string%20literals,the%20__format__%20protocol.)

 Here is an example